 World can 'sleep well' after North Korea summit, Trump says

-WASHINGTON: A jubilant-sounding President Donald Trump declared on Wednesday (Jun 14) that his "deal" with Kim Jong Un has ended North Korea's nuclear threat and made the world safer, as he returned to Washington following the historic talks.
+WASHINGTON: A jubilant-sounding President Donald Trump declared on Wednesday (Jun 13) that his "deal" with Kim Jong Un has ended the North Korean nuclear threat, as his top diplomat said he hoped to see "major disarmament" of the country by 2020.

-Even as experts weighed the implications of Trump's Singapore summit with Kim, the US president struck a typically bullish note in a series of announcements.
+Despite the lack of detail, or binding terms in the joint statement agreed with Kim - which has alarmed a majority of observers of the nuclear standoff - Trump struck a resolutely bullish tone.

-"There is no longer a Nuclear Threat from North Korea," he asserted on Twitter.
+"There is no longer a Nuclear Threat from North Korea," he tweeted in one of a series of early morning pronouncements.

 Trump added that everybody "can now feel much safer than the day I took office" and people could "sleep well tonight!"

-Secretary of State Mike Pompeo, speaking to reporters in Seoul, said the US hopes to see "major disarmament" of North Korea by the end of 2020.

-Critics said the unprecedented encounter between Kim and Trump was more style than substance, producing a document short on details about the key issue of Pyongyang's atomic weapons.
+Critics said the unprecedented encounter between Kim and Trump was more style than substance, producing a document short on specifics about the key issue of Pyongyang's atomic weapons.

+But the US president trumpeted the outcome as a "deal" with North Korea and vowed there would be "no more rocket launches, nuclear testing or research!"

+Secretary of State Mike Pompeo, speaking to reporters in Seoul, said the United States hoped for "major disarmament" of North Korea by the end of 2020.

-In a joint statement, Kim pledged to "work toward the complete denuclearisation of the Korean Peninsula" - a stock phrase favoured by Pyongyang that stopped short of longstanding US demands for North Korea to give up its atomic arsenal in a "verifiable" and "irreversible" way.
+In the summit statement, Kim pledged to "work toward the complete denuclearisation of the Korean Peninsula" - a stock phrase favoured by Pyongyang that stopped short of longstanding US demands for North Korea to give up its atomic arsenal in a "verifiable" and "irreversible" way.

-But Trump confidently described the outcome - a joint statement with no binding terms - as a "deal" with North Korea and tweeted that there would be "no more rocket launches, nuclear testing or research!"
+When questioned on the wording, Pompeo said Trump's intention was to allow the US the opportunity to pursue further productive conversations on the issue with Pyongyang.

+"Let me assure you that 'complete' encompasses verifiable in the minds of everyone concerned," Pompeo said.

 In North Korea, state media praised Kim for "opening a new chapter" in relations with the United States, and said Trump had accepted an invitation to visit the North.